Marcstro/bookkeeping/README.md

 When it came to domain classes I considered saving data in just Lists of accounts and transactions in the service layer or some saving layer.
 But decided to use a H2 "database" to show I could implement database features.

 "Missed" feature designs:
-Since this was a short project with a 2 hour time limit, here are some things I would've implemented had I had more time, without extending basic features of the application.
+Since this was a short project with a 2 hour time limit, here are some things I would've implemented had I had more time, without extending basic user features of the application.
 - Component tests
 - logging
 - Sooooo much exception handling.
 Like handling erronous parameters